Singla2701/Project/README.md

+  Project Name:-    Mega Project

    🎙️ Jarvis - Your Personal Voice Assistant

 Jarvis is a simple Python-based voice assistant that listens to your voice commands, speaks back, and performs basic tasks like opening websites, playing songs from a custom library, and fetching news updates.